Bihar – Wild Wild East of India

 Well, that’s the point of this article.
 I will attempt to convince you that for all its negatives and flaws, Bihar has a lot to offer for the casual tourist.
 Particularly those interested in history, theology and politics.
 To put it simply, the juxtaposition of rich heritage and culture with poverty and violence is eye-opening.
 Let’s go over a few key attractions that attract visitors from all over the globe, willing to endure Bihar to reap the rewards.

-Vulture’s peak is a nearby viewpoint offering beautiful uninterrupted views of the surrounding areas.
-It was a favourite of Buddha, in that he spent many months meditating and preaching on the peak.
+Is a nearby viewpoint offering beautiful uninterrupted views of the surrounding areas.
+It was a favorite of Buddha, in that he spent many months meditating and preaching on the peak.

 These are but a few of the amazing attractions that Bihar has to offer, if you know any we missed out, let us know.
 In the meantime, head over there and explore!